szuer2018/NNSC/README.md

 ###### 1.1 Generating stimulated wav files
   a) In this project, you can train the models with the impaired sampels simulated by **Low-pass filters** and **OPUS codec** .
 The sample rate of the NN-based **SC** system is **16kHz**.

   b) Some python scripts in are designed for processing the raw data.
 For generating narrow band signal, Please refer to **boneloss_lowpass.py** in **./GANSC**.
 As for obtaining pack loss simulation, Opus codec codes can be download from GitHub (https://github.com/xiph/opus).
+Besides, the ITU-T Software Tool Library (G.191) ((https://github.com/openitu/STL)) can be implemented to generate tele-phone transmitted narrowband speech.
 ###### 1.2 preprocessing the wav files and storing the features in **.tfrecords** files for GANs while **.h5** for DNN
   To accelerate the whole NN training, parallel computing have been adopted in the data preprocessing. **Short Time Fourier Transform (STFT)** or **waveform chunks** are extracted for NN input.
 More details can be referred to **./GANSC/make_tfrecords.py** and **./DNNSC/prepare_data.py**.
 #### 2. NN training